soinikghosh9/hipposphere-ai/README.md

 * Movement velocity and spatial preference mapping for emotional state assessment.

 ### Annotation Methodology

 Our study utilized a two-stage annotation process to develop a comprehensive dataset from video footage captured at [Your Study Site/Source].
-Initially, for hippo detection (Task 1B), individual hippos were localized with bounding boxes and identified as one of two primary profiles – "Hippo 1 (L)" [Moodenf the hippo] or "Hippo 2 (S)" [Moodeng's kid, Piko] – or as "Background," with corresponding image patches extracted for CNN training.
+Initially, for hippo detection (Task 1B), individual hippos were localized with bounding boxes and identified as one of two primary profiles – "Hippo 1 (L)" [Moodeng the hippo] or "Hippo 2 (S)" [Moodeng's kid, Piko] – or as "Background," with corresponding image patches extracted for CNN training.
 Subsequently, for behavioral and emotional state analysis (Task 2B), an interactive tool facilitated the labeling of [config.SEQUENCE_LENGTH, e.g., 30]-frame sequences for each identified hippo.
 Annotators assigned behaviors from six primary classes: **resting_or_sleeping**, **feeding_or_grazing**, walking_or_pacing, **swimming_or_wallowing**, **social_interaction**, and **other_active**, using direct key inputs ('1'-'6').
 If applicable, inferred emotional states were then labeled from four types: **Neutral_Calm**, **Alert_Curious**, **Playful_Active**, and **Stressed_Agitated**, using keys 'z' through 'v'.
 This dual-stage approach yielded a rich dataset linking visual patterns to specific hippo identities, behaviors, and inferred affective states, forming the basis for training our detection and classification models.

 ---

 ## 📊 Results & Impact